yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

         0003d044:reg(00000000)
         0003d048:reg(00000000)

-Ehnancements for Scheduled Traffic (EST) Offload
+Enhancements for Scheduled Traffic (EST) Offload
 """"""""""""""""""""""""""""""""""""""""""""""""
 IEEE 802.1Qbv/D2.2 Enhancements for Scheduled Traffic (EST), Formerly known as Time Aware Shaper (TAS), is an enhancement to Transmission Selection algorithm defined in 802.1Q standard.
 It became formally part of 802.1Q-2018 edition of the standard.
 As per standard, a Bridge or an end station may support enhancements that allow transmission from each queue to be scheduled relative to a known timescale.
 In order to achieve this, a transmission gate is associated with each queue; the state of the transmission gate determines whether or not queued frames can be selected for transmission.
 For a given queue, the transmission gate can be in one of two states: